contentful/contentful-migration/README.md

 #### retryOnError (default: `true`)
 By default, this SDK is retrying requests which resulted in a 500 server error and 429 rate limit response.
 Set this to `false` to disable this behavior.

+#### logHandler (default: `function (level, data) {}`)
+Errors and warnings will be logged by default to the node or browser console.
+Pass your own log handler to intercept here and handle errors, warnings and info on your own.

 ### Reference documentation

 The [Contentful's JS SDK reference](https://contentful.github.io/contentful-management.js) documents what objects and methods are exposed by this library, what arguments they expect and what kind of data is returned.